magnusstubman/credder/README.md

 optional arguments:
   -h, --help            show this help message and exit -e <list of enabled users>.txt, --enabled-users <list of enabled users>.txt
                         Used to only show enabled accounts.
 Maybe get this from bloodhound?
 MATCH (n:User) WHERE n.enabled = TRUE RETURN n
   -c <output from hashcat>.txt, --cracked-hashes <output from hashcat>.txt
-                        take a hashcat --show --username-only       only show usernames --ntlm-only           only show NTLM hashes --cleartext-only      only show cleartext --search-ntlm <NTLM>  show all accounts with specified NTLM hash --search-cleartext <password>
+                        Used to show cleartext passwords.
+File must matc houtput of hashcat --show --username-only       only show usernames --ntlm-only           only show NTLM hashes --cleartext-only      only show cleartext --search-ntlm <NTLM>  show all with specified NTLM hash --min-cleartext-length <N>
+                        show all where cleartext is at least N characters long --max-cleartext-length <N>
+                        show all where cleartext is at least N characters long --search-cleartext <password>
-                        show all accounts with specified cleartext password --cracked-only        only show cracked accounts --uncracked-only      only show uncracked accounts -im, --include-machines
+                        show all with specified cleartext password --cracked-only        only show cracked --uncracked-only      only show uncracked
+  -im, --include-machines
-                        include machine accounts as well -csv                  print comma separated
+                        include machine as well
+  --csv                 print comma separated
   --sort                sort output
-  --uniq                omit repeated output lines
+  --uniq                omit repeated output lines --stats               show some statistics
 ```